 Subject teachers are expected to maintain and develop the Course Descriptors and Schemes of Work for the programmes of study in which their subject is taught, as directed by their Head of Department.

 Course descriptors and Schemes of work must be completed using the appropriate template.
+Heads of Department are expected to submit schemes of work for the following academic year by 14 June 2024.

 LESSONS